-2) Transactions
+Transactions

-Compliance with this Framework in the case of transactions with a client is covered by the due diligence process for the client, with the exception of transactions directly related to a specific project or defense activity.
-These latter transactions will be assessed on a case by case basis and compared to industry good practices to analyze that none of the general exclusion criteria exist and that they are not intended for the prohibited activities defined for each sector.
-The outcome will be negative if an exclusion or prohibition is identified, and BBVA will not take part in the transaction.
+Compliance with this Framework in the case of transactions is covered by the due diligence process for the client, with the exception of transactions directly related to a specific project or defense activity.
+These latter transactions will be assessed on a case by case basis to analyze that none of the general exclusion criteria exist and that they are not intended for the prohibited activities defined for each sector.
+For the application of the Framework to projects, BBVA has a specific procedure for wholesale financing operations admissions subject to the Equator Principles.

+The outcome will be negative if BBVA concludes that an exclusion or prohibition applies to a specific project or a defense activity, and BBVA will not take part in them.

-4. International standards of reference
+International standards of reference